benzino77/clamav-rest-api/README.md

 > [!NOTE]
 > In all three cases the message body passed to a callback is a `JSON` object containing scan result and `request_id`.

+### GCP Cloud Run
+API can be used within GCP Cloud Run, but because of [Google networking quotas](https://cloud.google.com/run/quotas#networking_limits), incoming request will be limited to only 32 MiB for HTTP/1 connections.

+To enable HTTP/2 connections without limits, please use Nginx as the main (ingress) container and API & ClamAV as sidecars

+**Example Architecture:**

+1. GCP secret with Nginx default.conf value.
+It will provide HTTP2 and proxying requests to API (port 8080)
+2. Main Nginx container uses port 8081 with mounted volume with secret
+3. API container listens on port 8080
+4. Default ClamAV container
+5. Proper dependencies chain (ClamAV -> API -> finally Nginx)

+You can find specific examples in the [examples/gcloud](./examples/gcloud) directory.

 ## How to start clamav-rest-api?

 First of all you have to have running ClamAV instance configured to accept TCP connections from `clamav-rest-api` instances.
 For more details I will guide you to CalmAV documentation ([here](https://blog.clamav.net/2016/06/regarding-use-of-clamav-daemons-tcp.html) and [here](https://www.clamav.net/documents/configuration#clamdconf)) but it's enough to say that you need `TCPSocket 3310` and eventually `TCPAddr` in your `clamd.conf` file.
 The easiest way is to use docker image with ClamAV already configured.
 I'm using `clamav/clamav` docker [image](https://hub.docker.com/r/clamav/clamav) during tests and development.